-Brock is the Vilas Research Professor of Economics at the University of Wisconsin, Madison, where he has taught economics since 1975.
+Brock is the Vilas Research Professor of Economics, Emeritus at the University of Wisconsin, Madison, where he has taught economics since 1975.
 Brock received his PhD in Mathematics from the University of California, Berkeley.
 He is well known for his contributions to the theory of optimal growth, the breadth of applications of the intertemporal model to economics, and other aspects of nonlinear dynamics.

 Robustness in Economic Models with Climate Change | Heat Balance Climate Models